[FULL GUIDE] How Long To Cook Prime Rib In Oven

 • Well-done: 22-25 minutes per pound (0.45 kg)

-Related: [FULL GUIDE] How Long To Cook A 3 Lb Roast In Oven
+Related: How Long To Cook Spiral Ham In Oven At 350?

 These cook times are approximate and should be used as a baseline.
 It is essential to rely on the internal temperature of the prime rib, measured with a meat thermometer, to determine its doneness.